The healing power of pets for seniors

 Pets can help reduce stress, lower blood pressure, promote social interaction and physical activity.
 But pets also offer other intangible benefits. \"Dogs and cats are very much living in the present," says Dr. Jay P. Granat, a psychotherapist. \"They don't worry about tomorrow, which can be very scary for older people.
 An animal embodies this sense of the here and now, which usually translates to people in a calming way\".

-Pets can also have an amazingly positive effect on Symptoms of depression and Feelings of loneliness have. \"Older pet owners have often told us how incredibly dull and lonely their lives were without the company of their animals, even though there were some disadvantages to owning an active pet\", says Linda Anderson, who co-founded the Angels Animals Network (AAN) with her husband to raise awareness of the benefits of keeping pets at home.
+Pets can also have an amazingly positive effect on symptoms of depression and feelings of loneliness.
+“Older pet owners have often told us how incredibly dreary and lonely their lives were without the company of their pets, even though there were some downsides to owning an active pet,” says Linda Anderson, who founded the Angels Animals Network (AAN) with her husband to raise awareness of the benefits of having pets at home.

-Angelika and Rüdiger Hoffmann couldn't agree more.
-Shortly after the Hoffmanns retired, they adopted Kira, a golden retriever puppy who quickly became an indispensable member of the family. \"We never felt alone when Kira was in the house.
-As we got older and went out less and less, she provided us with loving company\", said her owners.
-Kira's outgoing personality also enriched the lives of other senior citizens.
-The Hoffmanns took her with them to visit elderly relatives in a nearby care home and she was loved by both residents and staff and was spoiled rotten.
+Angelika and Rüdiger Hoffmann couldn’t agree more.
+Shortly after the Hoffmanns retired, they adopted Kira, a Golden Retriever puppy who quickly became an indispensable member of the family.
+“We never felt alone when Kira was in the house.
+As we got older and went out less and less, she provided us with loving companionship,” her owners said.
+Kira’s outgoing personality also enriched the lives of other seniors.
+The Hoffmanns took her along to visit elderly relatives at a nearby nursing home, and she was popular with both the residents and the staff and was thoroughly spoiled.

-Psychologist Ms. Donnenfeld, who brings her own Golden Retriever mix, Sandy, to her practice, has even observed that animals can help improve the memory of their elderly owners. \"I have seen people with memory loss regain access to memories from long ago through interaction with an animal,\" she explains. \"A pet helps seniors focus on something other than their physical problems and their negative thoughts about loss or aging."
+Psychologist Ms. Donnenfeld, who brings her own Golden Retriever mix, Sandy, to her practice, has even observed that animals can help improve memory in their older owners.
+“I’ve seen people with memory loss regain access to memories from long ago through interaction with an animal,” she explains.
+“A pet helps seniors focus on something other than their physical problems and their negative thoughts about loss or aging.”

-Animals also benefit from being taken in by pensioners, especially when senior citizens take in older pets. \"These lucky animals go from the shelter to paradise.
-Retired adopters usually have a lot of time for a previously unwanted pet and build a lasting bond\", says veterinarian Dr. Kremer, who runs the non-profit animal rescue organization Help Save Pets together with his wife.
+Animals also benefit from being adopted by retirees, especially when seniors take in older pets.
+“These lucky animals go from the shelter to paradise.
+Retired adopters usually have plenty of time for a previously unwanted pet and form a lasting bond,” says veterinarian Dr. Kremer, who runs the nonprofit animal rescue organization Help Save Pets together with his wife.

 Pets for senior citizens: How do I find the right pet?